markmontymark/patterns/perl/porting-notes.md

 ## Abstract Classes

-For abstract class support, I'll be using Class::Virtually::Abstract.
-You can see use of this in the Behavorial Command pattern's CommandAbstract module - it looks like this:
+For abstract class support, I'm using Class::Virtually::Abstract.
+You can see use of this in the Behavioral / Command pattern's CommandAbstract.pm module.

+It looks like this:

 	package Patterns::Behavioral::Command::CommandAbstract;
 	use base qw(Class::Virtually::Abstract);